Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Link controls to FX-chains and other parameters
 - Use audio, MIDI, OSC and keyboard data-sources to drive UI elements in the Control Surface plugin
 - Use the 'Section Presets' in the Control Surface plugin to save and load UI element collections and routings

+#### Slider Presets
+- Configure FX parameter sliders to have 2 or more presets
+- Assign shortcuts (key / MIDI / OSC) for changing between slider presets